natenka/pyneng-book-en/docs/source/book/12_useful_modules/ipaddress.rst

 Example of module usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since the module has built-in address correctness checks, you can use them, for example, to check whether the address is a network or host address:
+Since module has built-in address correctness checks, you can use them, for example, to check whether an address is a network or host address:

 .. code:: python